Quickstart

 The intention is that more developers would want to add functionality to the codebase or even just utilize things downstream, but to build out directly with numpy and scipy/scikit as needed to suggest the basic infrastructure for the ML problems and modeling approaches that could be applied to such datasets.
 This project has begun under GPL v3.0 and hopefully could gain some interest.

 Thanks to my former mentors BC, MR, IN, CR, and my newer bosses PJ and KL.
 Thanks of course to Liftco Gymdustries for the facelift.
 Thanks to the Pap lab and the DOE for the first dataset that I continue to use.
 Thank you to Ryan for the food and stuff.
 Thanks to Blahah for tolerating someone snooping and imitating his Ruby style.
 Thanks to Erin for getting my feet wet in this new field.
 Thanks to Rachel for the good memories and friendship.
 Thanks to Yasmeen for the usual banter.
+Thanks to Max, Robin, and Robert for the halfway decent memories in St. Louis.
 And thanks to my family and friends.
 Go Blue Hens 2021.

 Phone